 - Log in to your web profile

-- Click "Settings" on the top right hand side of the page
+- Click "Settings" on the top right of your screen and then click on "Distribution"

 Once your podcast is approved on other platforms